NetworkBlockDevice/nbd/doc/proto.md

 about the used export:

 S: 64 bits, size of the export in bytes (unsigned)
-S: 16 bits, export flags
+S: 16 bits, transmission flags
 S: 124 bytes, zeroes (reserved) (unless `NBD_FLAG_C_NO_ZEROES` was negotiated by the client)